kkhese/Mining-Spaceship/README.md

 # Mining-Spaceship
-Mining spacehip in Universe game: Developed by C++
+Mining spacehip in Universe game: Developed by C++/OpenGL